Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: INTRODUCTION

-\paragraph{\textbf{Related Works}} While robustness certification against test-time adversarial attacks has been extensively studied, the literature on formal certificates for data poisoning remains significantly less developed.
+Although robustness certification against test-time adversarial attacks has been extensively studied, the literature on formal certificates for data poisoning remains significantly less developed.
 In particular, there has been limited progress on computing a certified $\ell_p$-norm poisoning radius that guarantees a desired model accuracy.
-Existing approaches to certifying robustness against data poisoning can be broadly grouped into four categories.
+Existing approaches to certify robustness against data poisoning can be broadly grouped into four categories.
+To clarify our positioning with respect to control-theoretic methods, we note upfront that the poisoning-specific certification works reviewed below are predominantly not control-theoretic (e.g., they are ensemble-, smoothing-, privacy-, or model/relaxation-based), whereas our framework is explicitly control-theoretic via barrier certificate-based verification of training dynamics.

-{(i) Ensemble-based methods.} Ensemble-based certifications typically partition the training dataset into multiple disjoint subsets and train base classifiers {independently} on these subsets.
+{(i) Ensemble-based methods.} Ensemble-based certifications typically partition the training data set into multiple disjoint subsets and train the base classifiers {independently} on these subsets.
 A final ensemble classifier aggregates predictions (e.g., via majority voting or run-off elections), and robustness is certified by analyzing the minimum number of clean samples required to dominate poisoned samples in the ensemble decision rule \cite{levine2021deep,jia2021intrinsic,cohen2019certified,wang2022improved,rezaei2023runoff}.
 These methods generally assume independence across base models and often allow {unbounded perturbation budgets} on poisoned samples, focusing instead on bounding the fraction of corrupted training points.